logicly-au/docs.iar-dst.online/index.rst

 .. only:: builder_html or builder_readthedocs

-   This documentation provides extracts from relevant sections of the :download:`National PHN Guidance - Initial Assessment and Referral for Mental Health Care <National MH-IAR Guidance V1.05.pdf>` which has been designed to assist the various parties involved in the initial assessment and referral process.
+   This documentation provides extracts from relevant sections of the :download:`National PHN Guidance - Initial Assessment and Referral for Mental Health Care <National MH-IAR Guidance V1.05 - 30 July.pdf>` which has been designed to assist the various parties involved in the initial assessment and referral process.

    The Guidance has been developed to support nationally consistent